 Identifying & Executing Improvement

-Productivity: In order to improve productivity, the focus is in maximising Hours Sold; closing the gap between total hours available and total hours sold.
-If the Technicians simply work faster, no more revenue will be generated; they simply complete their jobs in a faster time.
+Productivity: To boost it, we focus on maximising Hours Sold.
+This means closing the gap between Hours Available and Hours Sold.
+If the Technicians only work faster, no more revenue will be generated; they simply complete their jobs in a faster time.
 Efficiency, will show an increase but you will not generate any more profit.

-Utilising software tools such as Time Clocking can help maximise hours sold to achieve gains in productivity by supporting best-practice procedures that accurately capture ALL worked time.
-Remaining “clocked in” to the job at hand until all activity pertaining to the current job is complete (job card completed and returned, work space tidied, vehicle off hoist and parked).
+Using tools like Time Clocking can help sell more hours.
+This can boost productivity by supporting best practices that capture all worked time.
+Techs should remain “clocked in” to the job at hand until all activity is complete — job card completed and returned, work space tidied, vehicle off hoist and parked.

-In instances where, for example, a technician starting a job at 10:58 might be inclined to state the start time as 11, a digital Time Clocking system would capture the exact start time, recovering the minutes lost at the start and end of each job.
-Furthermore, a Time Clock application can be set to automatically round up labour charges, rounding up to the nearest ‘unit’, generally in 6, 10, or 15 minute increments.
+In some cases, a technician starting a job at 10:58 might be inclined to say the start time as 11.
+A digital time clock system would record the exact start time.
+It would recover the minutes lost at the start and end of each job.
+A Time Clock application can be set to automatically round up labour charges, rounding up to the nearest ‘unit’, generally in 6, 10, or 15 minute increments.

 These steps combined help maximise labour sales.
 Peter Morton, of Herbert Morton Accountants, advises they see “30 minutes per day, per fulltime tech on the floor” in additional charged time when our time clocking systems are implemented.
 For a team of 5 technicians, this could mean an extra $50,000 income per annum*.

 Efficiency: Efficiency rates can be an extremely useful service management tool, especially for comparing technicians with one another and identifying particular areas of strength and weakness among staff.
-If, for example, a particular technician is very efficient at brake servicing, the service manager could consider putting this technician onto this type of work whenever possible.
-Alternatively, perhaps studying why this technician is so effective and training or explaining this to other staff may be worth considering.
+For example, if a technician is very good at brake servicing, the service manager could assign them to this work whenever possible.
+Or, perhaps studying why this technician is so effective.
+Then, training or explaining this to other staff may be worth considering.

-Armed with comparative efficiency rates, the service manager is able to make better, informed decisions about work flow and assign the most appropriate technician to each task more often.
+Armed with comparative efficiency rates, the service manager can make better decisions about work flow, and assign the most appropriate technician to each task.
 Identifying a star performer across specific service tasks may present an opportunity to facilitate cross training; utilising their relative expertise to cross train others in how they plan and execute their work to try raise overall efficiency across the team.

-Efficiency is also a useful management tool because it is the one area of workshop labour management that the employee is able to control completely and is therefore responsible for (actually although it generally applies, there is at least one qualification to this statement that should be noted – efficiency can be significantly affected by the quantity and types of training the technician receives – and the reality is that all aspects of labour reporting are somewhat inter-dependent).
+Efficiency is a useful management tool.
+It’s the only part of workshop labour that the employee can fully control and is thus responsible for.
+One qualification to this statement should be noted: efficiency depends on the quantity and types of training the technician receives.
+All labour reporting aspects are somewhat inter-dependent.
 Also, the relative efficiency rates of various technicians can be a very powerful and undeniable measure when it comes to salary/wage reviews, disciplinary action etc.

 If you’re ready to bring productivity and efficiency to your workshop, leave us your details below.